Hersonissos: Between Traces Of The Past And Modern Adventure / Travel Guide

 The resort area, officially known as Limenas Chersónissou – Hersonissos Port, retains the name of the ancient port city that once occupied the site of the current port.
 Two kilometers upstream lies the heart of the traditional village, Ano Chersónissos (Upper Hersonissos or Old Hersonissos), which has itself become a tourist attraction, along with the neighboring Piskopiano and Koutouloufari villages, all offering a stunning panoramic view of Malia Bay.

 To the east of Hersonissos lies Stalis (also known as Stalida), a tropical paradise with long sandy beaches and a plethora of restaurants and bars.
-To the west is Anissaras, considered a quieter yet more luxurious and exclusive suburb.
+To the west is Anissaras, a quieter yet more luxurious and exclusive suburb.
 A few kilometers further, Gournes is home to two popular attractions: the CretAquarium, the largest aquarium in Greece, and the Dinosauria, a theme park where children can learn about dinosaurs and explore prehistoric life.

 Hersonissos harbor area exudes vibrant energy during the day, with numerous boats offering themed sea excursions and drawing crowds of tourists at sunset.
 The 2-kilometer pedestrian promenade that begins at the harbor is a delightful place for leisurely strolls, exploring traditional Greek cuisine accompanied by music from the terraces, or reveling in the lively nightlife at the best bars and clubs on this side of the island.